Report a Data Breach

 Substitute notice must be provided by:

-- E-mail, if you have email addresses for all affected Colorado residents;
+- E-mail, if you have email addresses for the affected Colorado residents;

 What information should I include in the notice to Colorado residents?